gbaraldi/StaticHDF5.jl/README.md

 # StaticHDF5

 A simple, lightweight Julia interface to HDF5 files focused on array operations.
-It's main goal is to support juliac
+It's main goal is to support reading HDF5 files while respecting the --trim restrictions

 ## Features